List of people granted executive clemency in the second Trump presidency

-In his role as the 47th president of the United States (January 20, 2025 – present), Donald Trump granted executive clemency to more than 1,600 individuals as of July 23, 2025, all of whom were charged or convicted of federal criminal offenses.
+In his role as the 47th president of the United States (January 20, 2025 – present), Donald Trump granted executive clemency to more than 1,700 individuals as of June 11, 2026, all of whom were charged or convicted of federal criminal offenses.
+This included a blanket pardon of some 1,500 individuals associated with the January 6 United States Capitol attack.
+Many of Trump's pardons have gone to people who committed fraud against the government or investors.
 In many cases, Trump also removed the requirement that these individuals pay restitution and fines, costing their victims an estimated $1.3 billion.
 At least three individuals who had been convicted in white-collar fraud cases and who were granted executive clemency also had their pending United States Securities and Exchange Commission civil enforcement actions dropped as a result.
+Unique among modern U.S. presidents, Trump also issued pardons to corporations, erasing $200 million in financial penalties lodged against those companies.

+A June 2026 Reuters review of clemency decisions by the second Trump administration found that 96% of clemency grants failed to meet longstanding Department of Justice guidelines for such requests; a large number of pardons were granted to people who used Trump allies to lobby for their cause; and there was evidence of donations to Trump or payments to Trump allies to help achieve the clemency.
+The nature of the clemency process under the second Trump administration has been controversial among legal experts, ethics experts, and the victims of the pardoned offenders, and a claim many have been "quid pro quo".

 Background

 The U.S. president's power of clemency arises from Article II of the United States Constitution.
 Clemency "may take several forms, including pardon, commutation of sentence, remission of fine or restitution, and reprieve", with the two most commonly used forms being a pardon or commutation.
 A pardon is an official forgiveness for an acknowledged crime.
 Once a pardon is issued, all further punishment for the crime is waived.
 The president can only grant pardons for federal offenses.
 When the president commutes a sentence, it reduces the severity of a sentence without voiding the conviction itself; for example, a commutation may reduce or eliminate a prison term, while leaving other punishments intact.
 The power of clemency is "one of the most unlimited powers bestowed on the president by the Constitution."